Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 Where to Stay in Zagreb

 - Swanky Mint Hostel: Centrally located in what was once a factory, the hostel has plenty of rooms of all sizes to choose from and affords guests plenty of socializing opportunities, including a garden, sun terrace, and bar.
-Click for reviews, more details, or to book your stay.
+Click for reviews, more details, or for the best prices on Swanky Mint Hostel.

 Two of the Best Hotels in Zagreb